Associate of Science in Nursing

 The University maintains affiliation agreements with a variety of facilities.
 Some facilities may have special requirements that must be met.
 If you have a particular interest in a facility with which the University is not affiliated, you may bring this to the attention of the Clinical Coordinator so the site may be evaluated.

 If you are absent from clinical training, you must inform both the site and the clinical instructor.
-You must comply will all attendance expectations while completing a clinical experience.
+You must comply with all attendance expectations while completing a clinical experience.

 Clinical sites may require a criminal background check or medical examination.